⚡ Latest: Skill level raised to RQF 6 from 22 July 2025; English requirement raised to B2 for new applications from 8 January 2026. Full details →

 Overseas care recruitment closed

 From 22 July 2025, employers can no longer recruit new overseas workers for social care roles via the Skilled Worker route.
-This affects care assistants and home care workers (SOC 6145).
+This affects care workers and home care workers (SOC 6135) and senior care workers (SOC 6136).
 Existing visa holders are not immediately affected.